openkfw/TruSpace/README.md

 ```

-- Use the script `./connectNodes.sh` to modify the respective files for IPFS and Cluster.
+- Use the script `./connectPeer.sh` to modify the respective files for IPFS and Cluster.
+It needs `jq` installed, if you don't have it, install it via `sudo apt-get install jq`.
   The script uses the IP address and the respective `id` values and inserts them into the configuration files `./volumes/ipfs0/config` and `./volumes/cluster0/service.json`.
 So it looks somewhat like this:

 ```bash
 ./connectPeer.sh 213.154.217.25 12D3Kooi....nD3hQLM 12D3KooW...VisK1T